-Notably, the conformance requirements of IEC 63187 have been derived from the same software safety assurance principles originally developed by (Hawkins et al. 2013), which feature as programmable element safety requirement principles in Def Stan 00-055 and Def Stan 00-056.
-This means that IEC 63187 takes a similar approach to assurance to the aforementioned Def Stans, and to other material based on similar principles, such as the Service Assurance Guidance (SAWG 2022).
-IEC 63187 also includes the concept of a 'safety case', albeit as a placeholder for all the information generated over the system lifecycle to show satisfaction of the standard.
-While not calling explicitly for a safety argument, the standard requires various claims to be documented in the safety case, and requires the acquirer and supplier to agree a safety acceptance strategy.
-This strategy allows the flexibility to specify the need for an explicit safety argument, or other nation-specific assurance requirements.
-This is intended to allow IEC 63187 to remain compatible with the UK's Def Stan 00-055, the US Mil-Std-882E, and other nation's safety management standards.
-It can also support the philosophy that only the Duty Holder responsible for operating a system safely is positioned to make claims about the overall safety of the deployed system, taking into account the operational environment and other lines of development, such as training or doctrine.
-In this context, the information provided through application of IEC 63187 does not provide the overall safety case itself, but supports the overall safety case made by the Duty Holder, when combined with arguments from other areas of their safety management system.
+IEC 63187 does not define precise formats or acceptance criteria for deliverables, but requires the acquirer and supplier to agree a safety acceptance strategy.
+This approach allows the flexibility for the organization procuring equipment to specify nation-specific assurance requirements such as the US risk acceptance requirements in DoDI 5000.88, or the explicit safety argument required by the UK MOD.
+This is intended to allow IEC 63187 to remain compatible with the US Mil-Std-882E, the UK's Def Stan 00-055 and other nations' safety management standards.
+It can also support the philosophy that only the person accountable for operating a system safely is positioned to make claims about the overall safety of the deployed system, taking into account the operational environment and other lines of development, such as training or doctrine.
+In this context, the information provided through application of IEC 63187 does not provide the overall safety case itself, but supports the overall safety case made by the accountable person, when combined with arguments from other areas of their safety management system.